When to disclose

 How to disclose

-Inventions should be documented using the Invention Disclosure Form which provides details of the invention (including novel software), prior art, potential utility and companies that may be interested in developing and licensing the technology.
-Software or other works subject to copyright should be documented using the Software/Copyright Disclosure Form.
-Additionally, please document novel plant cultivars or germplasm, which would qualify for protection under the plant patent or plant variety protection (PVP) laws, using the Plant Variety Disclosure Form.
+Inventions should be documented using the Innovation Workspace which provides details of the invention (including novel software), prior art, potential utility and companies that may be interested in developing and licensing the technology.

 OTM will review the disclosure for completeness, check the contract or grant associated with the technology, and make reports to the sponsor as required.